 Although I haven’t tried this personally, you can use them to make an animal snare.
 According to some of my friends that tried this, as the animal goes through the loose loop, it will tighten around him as it pulls.

 During one of my travels to Europe, I’ve managed to attend in a first aid course that was teaching participants how to deal with broken limbs when medical aid is not available.
-The trainer advised us to always have some zip-ties at hand because you can use them to lash splints to a broken arm or a sprained ankle.
+The trainer advised us to always have some zip-ties at hand.
+You can use them to lash splints to a broken arm or a sprained ankle.
 If you try this method you should know that the zip-tie should be left loose for the first 2-3 hours to allow for the swelling of the limb.

 Temporary sewing kit